chengggit/YouTube-Music-Dynamic-Theme/README.md

 ## Compatibility

-- Dynamic Background V2.0.6.2, Better Lyrics V2.1.0+ is recommended.
-Older versions might work, but it’s not guaranteed.
-- Dynamic Background V3.0.0 only works with Better Lyrics V2.2.0 Canary (pre-release) and later.
+- Compatible With Better Lyrics V2.2.0 and later.

 ## License